How to Change a Song's Key: Transpose to a Singable Key

 Transposing means moving a song or chord progression to a different key while keeping the same internal relationships.

 For example, C - Am - F - G transposed up two semitones becomes D - Bm - G - A. The chord names change, but the harmonic story stays the same.
+Note that this is different from modulation, where the key itself changes partway through a song — see the modulation article for that concept.

 Hear it first